NatBernat/202204-w4ch1-bernat-arcusa/README.md

 ## App

+- Contain gentlemen array
+- Extract a counter from array with every
 - Render Info Component
+- Render a Button with a "Select all" message and an action to select all cards
-- Render 4 GentlemanCards
+- Render 4 Gentleman from array

 ## Info

 - Render title
-- Show actual selected gentlemen counter
+- Show actual selected gentlemen counter from App
-- Render a Button with a "Select all" message and an action to select all cards

-## GentlemanCard
+## Gentleman

 - Render a card container
 - Render a picture of a gentleman
 - Render the initial letter of gentleman's man
 - Render his full name
 - Render his profession, status and twitter info.
-- Render a Button Component with check text and an action to select the gentleman
+- Render a red circle with a cross
-- Render a Button Component with cross text and an action to deselect the gentleman
+- Render a green round Button Component with check text and an action to select/deselect the gentleman

 ## Button